Getting to the Airport and Parking is Not that Expensive

 I think I’m stating the obvious here when I tell you I travel a lot.
 When I started out as a travel writer it was always a pain to get someone to take me to the airport.
 Living in Sarasota certainly has its perks, proximity to an international airport is not one of them.
 Nowadays I am a total convert to driving myself to the airport.
 This conversion was the product of an absolute disaster.
 This is a cautionary tale people, are you sitting comfortably?

-Picture the scene – woman with crusty eyes and wild hair, due to having to get up at stupid o’clock for an early morning flight, sits waiting for an airport shuttle that is scheduled to arrive at 2am.
-Continue with said scene until 3am, when crusty eyed and wild haired woman is still sat waiting for said coach, but her face has now taken on a look of horror on top of everything else.
+Picture the scene – a woman with crusty eyes and wild hair, due to having to get up at stupid o’clock for an early morning flight, sits waiting for an airport shuttle that is scheduled to arrive at 2 am.
+Continue with the said scene until 3 am, when a crusty eyed and wild-haired woman is still sat waiting for the said coach, but her face has now taken on a look of horror on top of everything else.
 Yes, my coach didn’t arrive.
 Luckily the coach company did get me there by the skin of my teeth, by taxi no less, but the stressful start to my busy travel day was enough to sprout a grey hair!
-It was certainly enough to stop me booking airport coaches again.
+It was certainly enough to stop me from booking airport coaches again.

 Now when I am departing from home (usually Tampa International Airport which I love), I use this sweet little boutique car park just across the street from the airport terminal called A-1 Express.
 They have a shuttle, they give me bottled water, they know my name, they are cheaper than parking at the airport, shoot they even have books you can borrow for your flight.
 I love it.
 They can even wash your car for you when you’re gone!